Divide-By-0/blog/content/posts/conviction_convos.md

 description: "I keep having the same conversation again and again.
 So here's some snippets of chats, from which hopefully you can derive some useful info!"
 ---

 A friend a few years back to me said, "Conviction is the scarcest resource, not time."
 It's stuck with me, and I've developed a life philosophy around it.
-I struggle to write about it (though it's very easy for me to talk about it in a Q&A format), so I'm hoping to provide a few conversations here that help just put initial pen to paper, partially to help elucidate my own thoughts on this.
-Part 1 in a multiseries blog post about conviction.
+I struggle to write about it (though it's very easy for me to talk about it in a Q&A format).
+I've reorganized some discussion notes/text chats that help start putting pen to paper and hopefully leave some helpful nuggets.

+This is Part 1 in a multiseries blog post about conviction.
+[Part 2, with more coherent bullet essays is here](https://blog.aayushg.com/posts/fake_conviction/).

 ## Chat 1: Giving advice to N